SusCom-Lab/DSAA6000T/README.md

 # DSAA 6000T: Cloud and AI Infrastructure Systems

-This repository provides implementations of and supplementary materials for the system cases introduced in the lectures.
+This repository provides implementations and supplementary materials for the system cases introduced in the lectures.
 Interested students can reproduce these cases and explore their technical details independently.

 ## Course information